 Local crematoria can set up live webcasts for funerals so that all family and friends are able to observe the funeral in real time.
-If there is any charge involved for this then Penrose will happily cover that charge for all of our clients.

 As an independent family run funeral director we are dedicated to a high quality of service and care to our clients.
-Because of this we ask families to remain patient as we update our health and safety procedures and deal with the increased workload and issues caused by staff who have to self isolate.
+Because of this we ask families to remain patient as we update our health and safety procedures and deal with the changing workload and issues caused by staff who have to self isolate.